rackspace-cookbooks/snmp/README.md

 * snmp['snmpd']['mibdirs']
   - MIB directories.  "/usr/share/snmp/mibs" is the default

+* snmp['snmpd']['mibs']
+  - MIBs to load.
+The default is not to set any and is therefore dependant on the daemon default.

 * snmp['snmpd']['snmpd_run']
   - snmpd control (default of "yes" means start daemon)